eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

 #.
 Get the online installer using your Matlab account.

 #.
-Send the installation media to the master node on your cluster.
+Send the installation file to the master node on your cluster.

    .. code-block:: bash

       scp matlab_R2018a_glnxa64.zip root@<FQDN>:$installer_path$

 #.
-Follow the next steps to run the Matlab installer.
+Follow next steps to run the Matlab installer.

    #.
 Unzip and access the installer files.